Before Your Admission

 Children at Mercy

 Children are admitted to Mercy Hospital through the Coolock Day Surgery Unit (DSU).
 You will meet the nurse who will be caring for your child.
 A parent / guardian can accompany your child into theatre and stay with them until they are asleep.
-Following surgery and recovery, your child will return to the day surgery unit if they are a day case, or to the McAuley Ward if they are staying the night.
+Following surgery and recovery, your child will return to the day surgery unit if they are a day case, or to a ward if they are staying the night.
 If your child is staying overnight they may have a tube in their arm that will allow nurses to give pain relief as required.

 Please bring your child's: